Schools & Divisions

 - Successful completion of an undergraduate or graduate statistics course

 Applications are available in early fall of the year preceding admission.
-Information pertaining to the deadlines, requirements, and program details can be found in the application packet.
+The application process is electronic.
+Information pertaining to the deadlines, requirements, and program details can be found in the online application at http://socialwork.iu.edu/Admission/MSW/Index.php.
 Applicants applying to the Indiana University Northwest program cannot apply to other Indiana University M.S.W. programs of the School of Social Work.
 All applicants are encouraged to submit applications as soon as possible and well before the final application priority date.
 The M.S.W. admissions committee will make all decisions and notify students in early spring.
 Applications are evaluated on the basis of the six criteria outlined above.
 Admission is competitive and the instructional resources of the school determine total enrollment.

 International Students/International Degrees